AdobeDocs/analytics.en/help/analyze/report-builder/filter-dimensions.md

 ### Include "No value"

-In Customer Journey Analytics, some dimensions collect a "no value" entry.
+In Adobe Analytics, some dimensions collect a "no value" entry.
 This filter allows you to exclude these values from reports.
 For example, you can create a classification such as the Product Name classification based on the Product SKU key.
 If a specific product SKU has not been set up with its specific Product Name classification, its Product Name value is set to "no value".

 Include "**No value**" is selected by default.
 Deselect this option to exclude entries with no value.